Fractional HR Services

 - Information Management and Documentation: Whether it’s new hire information, benefits and paid time off details, payroll, or employee feedback and development plans, an important element of HR is keeping track of and securely storing information.
 Depending on your industry, regulations detail how much and what kinds of documentation are needed, as well as how information should be stored in preparation for annual audits.

 - Succession Planning: Succession planning allows you to have a backup plan ready should a key employee give notice.
 Performance reviews and learning and development efforts allow human resources to create an internal talent pipeline of employees ready and willing to fill these key positions.
-Recruiting and hiring efforts may also identify external candidates to apply for a position should one ever become available.
+Recruiting, staffing and hiring efforts may also identify external candidates to apply for a position should one ever become available.

 - Data and Analytics: In recent years, learning from data and analytics to improve processes and achieve efficiencies has become an added layer of responsibility for human resources.
 Using data about the current and past state of the organization, human resources may be able to make and act on predictions about employee turnover, necessary changes in benefits and policies, and so on.

 Among these seven human resources functions are many opportunities for achieved efficiency through HR outsourcing.